 Tossed into penne (or your pasta of choice) this dish becomes a wonderful marriage of colour, texture and flavour.
 You'll see just how easy and quick this dish is to get on the table - learn how by following my simple recipe.

-Penne with Salami
+How to make my Penne with Salami